zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 If you want to enable mobile notification, you need to configure mobile notifications and Push Notifications according to the directions given below.
-In order to optimise the various services, please refer to next Section :ref:`wsc-optimise`

 .. card:: Configure mobile notifications